-State-of-the-art modeling and simulation, done with complex codes and supercomputers, help to not only create better reactors, but also make existing reactors more predictable and cost-effective, more quickly meeting regulatory requirements.
+State-of-the-art modeling and simulation, done with complex codes and supercomputers, help to create better reactors and make existing reactors more predictable and cost-effective, more quickly meeting regulatory requirements.
 ORNL scientists help bring the benefits of high-performance computing directly to the nuclear industry.

 Researchers in the division are also looking at how to reprocess fuel, extracting useable elements and generating less waste; delivering longer-lasting fuel; and safely transporting, storing, and tracking the nation’s inventory of used fuel.